 I want to be truthful about our new life.
 Sometimes it is downright lonely.
 Sometimes it really hurts.
 The poverty we now live with can add to the sense of betrayal, especially when we’re weakened with grief.
 There are moments when my son weeps inconsolably that we two live alone, that he lives without siblings, without a dad, without the noise of a full house… There are moments when I too can do no more than drop my face in my hands and sob, for me, for my son….
 My heart just breaks that my son will never have a father here in our home; a father to help with homework, to sit at the supper table, to wrestle with on the living room floor… I am, however, grateful that he’ll always have his father in his life.
 His dad visits every month or so, and our son goes back to the midwest too.
 When he visits his father, our son stays in our old house, in his own bedroom.
 He does have a father, and a father who loves him dearly.
 He’s ahead of many.

 Although I would never have chosen any of these experiences for myself, life has given me a surprising reward in exchange.
 I have a relationship with my son that is so intimate, honest and strong, that I absolutely know I got a good deal – even with the betrayal and sorrow.
 My son and I are living a life rich in nature, music, art, self-discovery and love.
 A life very different from the one we might have had.
 I could never have envisioned our life as it is now.
-It seems our new life came from out of nowhere.
-It certainly came as a total surprise.
+Everything about our new life was a total surprise; our new life simply came from out of nowhere.

-I choose to remember the beautiful snowflakes that appeared from out of nowhere.
+And so, I will choose to remember the beautiful snowflakes that appeared from out of nowhere.